Structure and Naming

 Split Declaration and Implementation

-We recommend to declare and implement the whole test class in the header file, but you can split the declaration and implementation into separate .hpp and .cpp files if this makes more sense for you.
+We recommend to declare and implement the whole test class in either the header or implementation file, but you can split the declaration and implementation into separate .hpp and .cpp files if this makes more sense for you.

 Helper Functions